mobxjs/mobx/docs/refguide/computed-decorator.md

 The `@computed` decorator does not take arguments.
 If you want to to create a computed property which does structural comparison, use `@computed.struct`.

+## `@computed.equals` for custom comparison

+If you want to to create a computed property which does custom comparison, use `@computed.equals`.

 ## Note on error handling

 If a computed value throws an exception during its computation, this exception will be caught and rethrown any time its value is read.